 To accomplish this, the English program provides comprehensive, sequenced courses for freshmen and sophomores, with a wide range of electives for juniors and seniors.
 In addition, composition and speech units in electives develop skills begun in freshman and sophomore courses.
-The English Department offers preparation for the Advanced Placement Test in Literature and Composition.
+The English Department offers preparation for the Advanced Placement Test in Literature and Composition and Advance Placement Language and Composition, as well as College Equivalent courses through Cardinal Stritch College.